 The corporate and political elite who gathered in Davos last week are not your peers.
 They know nothing of you, care not a whit for you.
 They are aliens, people with allegiance to no place who are willing to sacrifice any place in their insatiable hunger for profit and production.

 They are not like you.
-So why use their metrics — the metrics of rampant growth and accumulation of monetary wealth and the power to seize and destroy — to determine your own worth, or the worth of the people and places and things that you love?
+So why use their metrics — the metrics of constant growth and relentless accumulation of money and power over others — to determine your worth?

 Did you hear a fine story, read a great book?
 Did you make someone laugh?